bruno2077/bruno2077/README.md

 - 👀 I’m interested in web develoment with javascript

-- 🌱 I’m currently learning Javascript, React, Angular, Vue, Express, Node, SQL, MongoDB.
+- 🌱 I’m currently learning Javascript, React, Vue, Quasar, Typescript, PHP, Laravel, SQL, MongoDB.

 - 💞️ I’m looking to collaborate on JS projects.

-- :outbox_tray: 2022 Goals: create new projects and find a new job as web developer.
+- :outbox_tray: 2023 Goals: create new projects and find a new job as web developer.

 - 📫 How to reach me:
 \